Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Examples and Results

 The touchdown guard is defined by the preload length of the leg $\ell_{td}$ and angle of the leg $\theta_{td}$ such that $g_{(1,2)} :=y_B - \ell_{td}\cos(\theta_{td})$.
 The liftoff guard is crossed when the force exerted by the spring-damper, $F_{sd}$, becomes zero: $g_{(2,1)} := F_{sd}$.
 There is no change in physical state of the system at the hybrid events and the reset maps only characterize the change in coordinates between domains.

 Given a set of model parameters, a trajectory from an initial condition depends only on $\ell_{td}$ and $\theta_{td}$. $\ell_{td}$ is held fixed, but $\theta_{td}$ is modulated from its nominal position $\overline{\theta}_{td}$ at time $\bar{t}_{td}$ in two ways.
-A proportional feedback term with gain K is added to stabilize the forward velocity of the system around a nominal $\overline{\dot{x}}$ and the angular velocity $\dot{\theta}$ of the massless leg is also free to be chosen.
+A proportional feedback term with gain K is added to stabilize the forward velocity of the system around a nominal $\overline{\dot{x}}$ and angular velocity $\dot{\theta}$ of the massless leg is also free to be chosen. $K$ and $\dot{\theta}$ are shape parameters that can be used to stabilize this system.